-- Funding for newly identified students with severe disabilities is based on all of the following requirements being met and implemented at the school level: - assessment and diagnosis by qualified personnel (Note: diagnosis alone is not sufficient to qualify for funding) - documentation/assessment of the student's current level of functioning in the learning environment - a current individualized program plan (IPP) that addresses the student's diagnosed needs - identification of the types of supports and services being provided to the student. - The IPP must be supported by appropriate medical, psychological or other professional documentation for each student with a severe disability identified and attending a school of the authority. - Students with severe disabilities must receive three or more levels of support identified below: - a) a minimum 0.5 FTE one-to-one instruction/intervention (e.g., teacher and/or teacher assistant time) - b) specialized equipment or assistive technology - c) assistance with basic care (e.g., toileting, grooming, catheterization) - d) frequent documentation of medical and/or behaviour status - e) direct support services at a cost to the system (e.g., behaviour specialist, orientation and mobility specialist). - School authorities will use the severe disabilities categories/codes and related criteria outlined in Special Education Coding Criteria 2014/2015 and the Handbook for the Identification and Review of Students with Severe Disabilities 2014/2015 to determine a student's disabling condition for severe disabilities identification purposes. - Eligibility for severe disability funding is based on student registration information, as of the count date (September 30, 2014), that has been submitted to PASI by October 3, 2014.
+- Funding for students with severe disabilities is based on all of the following requirements being met and implemented at the school level: - assessment and diagnosis by qualified personnel (note: diagnosis alone is not sufficient to qualify for funding); - documentation/assessment of the student's current level of functioning in the learning environment; - a current IPP/ISP that addresses the student's diagnosed needs; and - identification of the types of supports and services being provided to the student. - The IPP/ISP must be supported by appropriate medical, psychological or other professional documentation for each student with a severe disability identified and attending a school of the authority. - Students with severe disabilities must receive three or more levels of support identified below: - a minimum 0.5 FTE one-to-one instruction/intervention (e.g., teacher and/or teacher assistant time); - specialized equipment or assistive technology; - assistance with basic care (e.g., toileting, grooming, catheterization); - frequent documentation of medical and/or behaviour status; and - direct support services at a cost to the system (e.g., behaviour specialist, orientation and mobility specialist). - School authorities will use the severe disabilities categories/codes and related criteria outlined in Special Education Coding Criteria 2016/2017 (available on the Extranet) and the Handbook for the Identification and Review of Students with Severe Disabilities 2016/2017 to determine a student's disabling condition for severe disabilities identification purposes. - Eligibility for severe disability funding is based on student registration information, as of the count date (September 30, 2016), that has been submitted to PASI by October 5, 2016.